 Chat with a local specialist who can help organize your trip.

-Day 6: Half-Day City Tour of Seville
+Day 6: Half-Day City Excursion in Seville

 The Seville Cathedral is the largest gothic church in the world

-Then, travel back to the era of the Christan conquest when you visit the Alcázar of Seville.
+Then, visit the Alcázar of Seville.
 This royal palace was commissioned for King Peter of Castile in the 14th century and was built over the site of a former Muslim fortress.
-It features well-manicured gardens, and the building itself is one of the finest examples of Mudéjar architecture in the nation.
+It features well-manicured gardens, and the building is one of the nation's finest examples of Mudéjar architecture.
+Next, walk to the fashionable Santa Cruz neighborhood, once the Jewish Quarter in the city.
+It's a colorful and well-preserved part of the historic center, with many options for cafés and tapas bars, plus crafts markets and local shops selling artisan products.

-This morning, you'll make the short drive to the Moorish town of Jerez de la Frontera, which is famous for sherry wine production.
+This morning, you'll make the short drive to the Moorish town of Jerez de la Frontera, famous for sherry wine production.
 It's also home to the Royal Equestrian Academy, one of the premier riding schools in the country.
 The horse-racing culture in this region runs deep and dates back to the earliest days of Muslim rule in Spain.

 Then you'll see the equine culture of Jerez in action when you sit down for a live Andalusian horse performance.
 The show, "How Andalusian Horses Dance," features prized horses performing various types of dressage: classic, carriage, vaquera, etc. The show represents how countryside horsemanship has risen over the millennia to become an art form.